-For any incentive compensation (IC) program to be successful, a skilled team is required with right mix of technology, process and business expertise.
-It is very important for this team to understand the importance of quality and build a strategy to incorporate appropriate quality framework into broader operational paradigm.
+For any incentive compensation (IC) program to be successful, a skilled team is required with the right mix of technology, process and business expertise.
+It is very important for this team to understand the importance of quality and build a strategy to incorporate an appropriate quality framework into the broader operational paradigm.

 - Process maps with detailed exception handling information

 - Communication protocol

 - Operations data tracking with clearly defined KPIs

 Quality Assurance (QA) and Quality Control (QC) are equally important for the success of any Incentive Compensation project, and it’s desirable to understand upfront how that has been incorporated into the overall IC process design.
 This is imperative for incentive compensation management because of the financial implications and because of its impact on salesforce engagement.
 A disengaged salesforce can have a much broader impact on top line revenue, and the company may face the risk of losing high performing reps to competitors.

 Detailed process maps should be created during program definition and should always be kept in the updated state.
 These process maps should highlight details about exception handling and any integrations with upstream and downstream processes.
 A detailed Input/Output dictionary is critical to maintaining any system in the future.

 There should be clear strategy and framework in place to account for various touchpoints during any processing cycle.
 These touchpoints are:

 Clear process also needs to be defined to look back on the processing month and identify any improvement opportunities which can then be fed into broader program timelines for continued success of the IC operations program.